 Though not a natural remedy, Minoxidil products promote hair growth, most notably on your scalp.
-It’s also shown that Minoxidil for beard growth is a viable option to help with patches.
+It’s also shown to be a good patchy beard treatment and Minoxidil for beard growth is a viable option.

 Wrapping Up: How to Grow a Thicker Beard

-If you feel like your hormones are out of whack and you’ve been trying to grow a fuller beard for some time, then you may want to seek help from a doctor.
-Blood tests may show what hormones are causing the issue and whether you have any deficiencies such as iron or niacin that are making the problem worse.
+If you feel like your hormones are out of whack and you’ve been trying to grow a thicker beard for some time, then you may want to seek help from a doctor.
+Blood tests may show what hormones are causing the issue and whether you have any deficiencies, such as iron or niacin, that are making the problem worse.

 - Exercise more